thequeenofclubs/FileManager/README.md

-# VFM: Valerie's File Manager Program
+# VFM: Valerie's File Manager
 VFM is a simple, yet powerful file manager which can run inside your shell.
 > Installation Instructions are located at the bottom of this file.